ktsr42/qtb/doc/qtb.md

 has two columns, functionName and arguments.
 The functionName column is populated from the name symbol argument given to wrapLogCall.
-Typically the name symbol given to wrapLogCall is the name of the function that is being overriden with it.
+Typically the name symbol given to wrapLogCall is the name of the function that is being overridden with it.
 The arguments column receives a list with the values of all arguments as they have been passed in.